Big Rocks Camping Inspiration

 Ask them to build a pyramid on their hands and knees.

-We would expect that they will naturally have their largest, strongest guys on the bottom and their lightest one on top once the pyramid is complete.
+We would expect that they will naturally have their largest, strongest ones on the bottom and their lightest one on top once the pyramid is complete.

 Do you ever feel that you are doing more than your share?